ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 In set notation, another term for a [sequence]{.term}.

-### two-coloring
+### two-colouring

-An assignment from two colors to regions in an image such that no two regions sharing a side have the same color.
+An assignment from two colours to regions in an image such that no two regions sharing a side have the same colour.

 ### type